bwfelix/hello-world/README.md

 # hello-world
 Hello,

-I am write about investing with words, but I also want to write about investing in ruby.
+I write about investing with words, but I also want to write about investing in ruby.